Ronnie Wallwork: Manchester United

 By the start of the 1997–98 season, he had become a regular in the Manchester United reserve team and made his senior debut on 25 October 1997, when he came on as a 64th-minute substitute for Gary Pallister in the 7–0 home win against Barnsley.
 Later that season, Wallwork was loaned out twice: firstly to Carlisle United, where he scored his first goal in professional football, and then to Stockport County.
 He joined Royal Antwerp on loan during the following season and helped them to reach the play-offs, but their hopes of promotion to the First Division were ended by a defeat to La Louvière.
 After the match, Wallwork grabbed referee Amand Ancion by the throat, for which he was banned from football for life.
 Another Manchester United loanee, Danny Higginbotham, was banned for a year for his part in the attack.
 A Belgian court reduced Wallwork's sentence to a three-year suspension, of which two years were probational, while Higginbotham's ban was reduced to four months.
+Ancion maintained that Wallwork had grabbed him by the throat and that Higginbotham had headbutted him.
+Higginbotham always maintained his innocence, stating that he had tried to intervene peacefully after Wallwork had aggressively confronted Ancion.
+Alex Ferguson believed the player's innocence and handed both players four-year contracts.
 The remaining twelve months of Wallwork's ban applied only in Belgium, rather than the worldwide ban given under the initial ruling.